smadarab/generator/README.md

 Explain how to use your project.
 Provide code examples or screenshots as necessary.

 ## Evaluation metrics
-Sure, here's a README format you can use:

-# Synthetic Data Evaluation

 This repository contains code for evaluating synthetic data using a variety of metrics:

 ## Metrics